SygniaLabs/BackupKeyManager/README.md

 ## Overview

-Data Protection API (DPAPI), is a widely used fucntionality within Windows applications to encrpyt sensitive data without taking care the encryption itself.<br />
+Data Protection API (DPAPI), is a widely used functionality within Windows applications to encrpyt sensitive data without taking care the encryption key and algorithm themselves.<br />
 Every Windows user has a Master Key (located in his profile path) that he uses to encrypt and decrypt data which can be stored locally or remotely.<br />
 For Active Directory users, one copy of this Master Key is encrypted with the user's password and another copy is encrypted with the Domain BackupKey.
 The second encrpytion was desgined to help users recover encrypted secrets in case they forget their own password.<br />
-The Domain BackupKey is a unique RSA key pair generated during the Active Directory domain inception.
+The Domain BackupKey is a unique RSA key pair generated during Active Directory domain inception.
 Due to the fact that the BackupKey is permanent per domain, an exposure of this key provides an adversary with the ability to decrypt users' Master keys across the domain indefinitely.<br />

 The [BackupKeyManager]() is a tool to help organizations enhance their security, on a post compromise scenario, where their DPAPI Domain BackupKey was exposed and they wish to mitigate the risk of further exploitation with this key.